Madagascar

 health personnel have been trained

-Madagascar is one of the poorest countries in the world with more than 78% of the population living below the poverty line.
-2 million children under the age of 5 suffer from chronic malnutrition, making child malnutrition one of the greatest challenges facing Madagascar.
+Madagascar is one of the poorest countries in the world, with over 78% of the population living below the poverty line.
+Two million children under the age of five suffer from chronic malnutrition, making child malnutrition one of the biggest challenges facing Madagascar.

-On the other hand, maternal and neonatal health care is very little developed in Madagascar.
-6 out of 10 births take place at home and there are 353 maternal deaths per 100,000 live births and 20 newborn deaths per 1,000 live births.
+Furthermore, maternal and neonatal healthcare is very underdeveloped in Madagascar.
+Six out of ten births take place at home, and there are 353 maternal deaths per 100,000 live births and 20 neonatal deaths per 1,000 live births.

-- In collaboration with the University Hospitals of Geneva and the Ambanja District Hospital, we train nursing staff in the respectful management of pregnant women and their newborn.
+- In collaboration with Geneva University Hospitals and Ambanja District Hospital, we are training healthcare staff in the respectful care of pregnant women and their newborns.

 - In schools, we train teachers in nutrition education to prevent malnutrition.

-We set up a training programme for the healthcare staff of the Centre Hospitalier de Référence of the Ambanja district to improve the quality of maternal and neonatal care.
+We are setting up training for healthcare staff at the Ambanja District Referral Hospital to improve the quality of maternal and neonatal care.

 Read more

-We are supporting a nutrition education pilot project in three primary schools in Ambanja, in the north of the country.
+We support a pilot nutrition education project in three primary schools in Ambanja, in the north of the country.